HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. Use "walker" instead of "session".
 1. `$SESSION` is renamed to `$RUNNER`; `$HVML` is renamed to `$CRTN`; `$SYSTEM` is renamed to `$SYS`; `$REQUEST` is renamed to `$REQ`.
 1. Adjust the processing rules when `iterate` does not use the iterative executor.
-1. The `archetype` tag adds the `type` attribute to define the text type.
+1. `archetype` tag adds the `type` attribute to define the text type.
-1. When the `include` or `call` element is applied to an operation group, if the actual parameter passed is an object, it can be processed into multiple formal parameters by using a temporary variable, which is convenient for code writing.
+1. When `include` or `call` element is applied to an operation group, if the actual parameter passed is an object, it can be processed into multiple formal parameters by using a temporary variable, which is convenient for code writing.
 1. Add the description of the expression `${...}`: used to construct a valid variable name.
 1. Correct the use of the prefix defined by the SYSTEM identifier in DOCTYPE: it is used on external tags that may conflict with HVML tags, instead of HVML tags.